Alliance Data Systems (NYSE:ADS) PT Raised to $133.00 at Stephens

 Alliance Data Systems (NYSE:ADS) had its target price boosted by Stephens from $124.00 to $133.00 in a report released on Wednesday morning, The Fly reports.
 Stephens currently has an equal weight rating on the business services provider’s stock.

 ADS has been the topic of several other reports.
-Wells Fargo & Company raised Alliance Data Systems from an underweight rating to an equal weight rating and set a $75.00 target price on the stock in a report on Friday, January 29th.
-Argus increased their target price on Alliance Data Systems from $95.00 to $130.00 and gave the stock a buy rating in a report on Wednesday, March 31st.
-Oppenheimer reduced their price objective on Alliance Data Systems from $145.00 to $135.00 and set an outperform rating on the stock in a research note on Wednesday.
-Evercore ISI began coverage on Alliance Data Systems in a research note on Wednesday, April 14th.
+Oppenheimer reduced their target price on Alliance Data Systems from $145.00 to $135.00 and set an outperform rating on the stock in a report on Wednesday.
+Zacks Investment Research raised Alliance Data Systems from a sell rating to a hold rating and set a $121.00 price objective on the stock in a research note on Tuesday, March 16th.
+Royal Bank of Canada raised their price objective on Alliance Data Systems from $114.00 to $126.00 and gave the company an outperform rating in a research note on Thursday, May 6th.
+Morgan Stanley raised their price objective on Alliance Data Systems from $105.00 to $150.00 and gave the company an overweight rating in a research note on Thursday, April 1st.
+Finally, Evercore ISI began coverage on Alliance Data Systems in a research note on Wednesday, April 14th.
 They issued an in-line rating and a $116.00 price objective on the stock.
-Finally, Royal Bank of Canada raised their price objective on Alliance Data Systems from $114.00 to $126.00 and gave the company an outperform rating in a research note on Thursday, May 6th.
 One analyst has rated the stock with a sell rating, seven have given a hold rating and nine have assigned a buy rating to the company.
 Alliance Data Systems presently has an average rating of Hold and an average target price of $151.76.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 18th.
-Stockholders of record on Friday, May 14th will be given a dividend of $0.21 per share.
-The ex-dividend date of this dividend is Thursday, May 13th.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 0.71%.
-Alliance Data Systems’s dividend payout ratio (DPR) is 9.27%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, June 18th.
+Shareholders of record on Friday, May 14th will be issued a $0.21 dividend.
+The ex-dividend date is Thursday, May 13th.
+This represents a $0.84 dividend on an annualized basis and a yield of 0.71%.
+Alliance Data Systems’s payout ratio is currently 9.27%.

 A number of hedge funds have recently modified their holdings of ADS.
 DNB Asset Management AS bought a new stake in Alliance Data Systems in the fourth quarter worth approximately $3,693,000.
 FWL Investment Management LLC bought a new stake in Alliance Data Systems in the fourth quarter worth approximately $4,144,000.
 Highland Capital Management LLC bought a new stake in Alliance Data Systems in the fourth quarter worth approximately $4,542,000.
 New York State Teachers Retirement System increased its holdings in Alliance Data Systems by 9.8% in the fourth quarter.
 New York State Teachers Retirement System now owns 60,653 shares of the business services provider’s stock worth $4,494,000 after purchasing an additional 5,400 shares in the last quarter.
 Finally, Janney Montgomery Scott LLC bought a new stake in Alliance Data Systems in the fourth quarter worth approximately $509,000.
 Institutional investors and hedge funds own 82.59% of the company’s stock.